joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 you need is a mapping from the physical states of your system to the states of the Turing machine that you built.
 And I found that mapping!
 This field of rocks is conscious."

+"Wait a second," I say.
+"You had to do an awful lot of work to find the right set of rocks that mapped onto the `consciousness.exe` Turing machine.
+I think that we cannot ignore *your* contribution ot the computation.
+Perhaps the subset of rocks you found is conscious, but it is only conscious *in combination with* the computations you yourself did to find those rocks."

+Alice responds, "That's a clever argument, but it can't be true for two reasons.
+All I was doing was checking different combinations of rows to see if they were computing the `consciousness.exe` program.
+Checking that a computation is valid is not the same thing as doing the computation itself.
+Think back to the first machine you encountered out here in the desert --- was the machine conscious only because you were there checking that its results were correct?
+Sure, I had to do a bit more work to do this validation, but there is fundamentally no difference between what you were doing then and what I am doing now.

+"But even if you are still not convinced," Alice continues, "we can just set up the system in exactly the same state as when we found it.
+This time I won't do any checking at all.
+But because the system will deterministically evolve in precisely the same way, I don't need to check the results anymore --- I know that the subset of rows I had identified earlier will map precisely onto the state transitions of the `consciousness.exe` computer program.
+Are you going to claim that the system was conscious the first time it was run but not the second?
+That is the same as saying that a conscious being cannot exist without an external observer to verify that it is conscious, and we've already establihsed that that cannot be so."

 *The moral of the story*: A computer is a mapping of physical states to the states of a Turing machine, but the collection of physical states that